editorandcriticism/editorandcriticism.github.io/cc/notebook.md

 >One-dimensional thought is systematically promoted by the makers of politics and their purveyors of mass information.
 Their universe of discourse is populated by self-validating hypotheses which, incessantly and monopolistically repeated, become hypnotic definitions or dictations.

-Will the House's attack on workers, health care, and women's health, including the attempt to defund Planned Parenthood, prompt large protests here?
-Why isn't there a mass protest movement in this country?

 (Added on June 27, 2011.)

 ### Monolithic Movement